acquia/blt/readme/extending-blt.md

       disable-targets:
         validate:
           phpcs: true

+This snippet would cause the `tests:phpcs:sniff:all` target to be skipped during BLT builds.

+You may also disable some behaviors by overriding their value to `false`.
+For example, in order disable the Git commit message validation:

       git:
+        hooks:
-          commit-msg: true
+          commit-msg: false

-This snippet would cause the `tests:phpcs:sniff:all` and `internal:git-hook:execute:commit-msg` targets to be skipped during BLT builds.
+Note: if you are attempting to disable Git commit message validation on a project that has already run `blt setup`, you will need to remove the existing `commit-msg` hook, located at `.git/hooks/commit-msg` and reinitialize hooks using `blt blt:init:git-hooks`

 ## Adding / overriding filesets